This information is intended for use by health professionals

 Common: Exanthema, erythema, pruritus.

-Uncommon: Photosensitisation, loss of hair, increase in rheumatic nodules, herpes zoster, vasculitis, herpetiform eruptions of the skin, urticaria.
+Uncommon: Photosensitisation, loss of hair, increase in rheumatic nodules, skin ulcer, herpes zoster, vasculitis, herpetiform eruptions of the skin, urticaria.

 Rare: Increased pigmentation, acne, petechiae, ecchymosis, allergic vasculitis.